ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : Claims are part Conceptual Message and are, for example, used to appraise the integrity of Attesters via a Verifiers.
 The other information elements in this section can be expressed as Claims in any type of Conceptional Messages.

-Reference Claims ('refClaims')
+Reference Values ('refValues')

 : *mandatory*

-: Reference Claims are components of Reference Values as defined in {{-RATS}}.
-[Editor's Note: Definition might become obsolete, if replaced by Reference Values.
-Is there a difference between Claims and Values here?
-Analogously, why is not named Reference Claims in the RATS arch?]

-: Reference Claims are used to appraise the Claims received from an Attester.
-For example, Reference Claims MAY be Reference Integrity Measurements (RIM) or assertions that are implicitly trusted because they are signed by a trusted authority (see Endorsements in {{-RATS}}).
-Reference Claims typically represent (trusted) Claim sets about an Attester's intended platform operational state.
+: Reference Values as defined in {{-RATS}}.
+This specific type of Claims is used to appraise Claims incorporated in Evidence.
+For example, Reference Values MAY be Reference Integrity Measurements (RIM) or assertions that are implicitly trusted because they are signed by a trusted authority (see Endorsements in {{-RATS}}).
+Reference Values typically represent (trusted) Claim sets about an Attester's intended platform operational state.

 Claim Selection ('claimSelection'):